agama-project/agama-project.github.io/docs/user/reference/boot_options/index.md

   avoids accidentally using the default password from the medium.

   :::

+- `inst.script`: specify the URL of an installation script that will run during boot.
+This script could do some preparation work or even tweak the installation workflow using Agama's command-line interface.
+The `inst.auto` option, is given, will be processed after this script runs.

+- `inst.script_insecure`: ignores SSL/TLS problems like a self-signed certificate when downloading the installation script.

 - `live.password_dialog`: start an interactive dialog during the boot process.
 This uses a nice dialog for entering and confirming the password.
 However, in some situations the full screen